-The lead supervisor should identify an appropriate contact for the student post-submission to serve as a mentor after the student passes their viva examination.
+The lead supervisor, with the assistance of the MCRC Training and Education Office, should identify an appropriate contact for the student post-submission to serve as a mentor after the student passes their viva examination.
 This is usually the lead supervisor themselves but could be another nominated person if this was deemed more appropriate.

 The lead supervisor's role changes to post-submission mentor and is ultimately to keep open research opportunities for the student as they progress through the MBChB, noting that the student will have very little research time set aside in the MBChB, and the MBChB and its placements must be the priority.
+UoM supervisors should allow their student access to any project consumables underspend for them to attend relevant conferences/events.
+UoL MB-PhD students will have an identified UoL clinical academic mentor who will ensure they are supported on their return.
+This could be their personal tutor or somebody identified by their supervisory team.